nespinosadice22/Espinosa_Dice_Fall_24_IW/README.md

 # Espinosa_Dice_Fall_24_IW

-This repository contains the core code and data for my Fall '24 IW project, Predicting Future Drug Trafficking Hotspots in Colombia.
+This repository contains the core code and data for my Fall '24 IW project at Princeton University, Predicting Future Drug Trafficking Hotspots in Colombia.

 Data: contains final data used, in addition to preprocessing code.
 This data was aggreated from several sources (CEDE, Colombian National Police Department, DANE, UNODC, GDL and Monitor Ciudadano).